gabrielegenovese/chorer/examples/account/README.md

 Features:

-- Show a deadlock
+- Show a race condition (an execution that is read-read-set-set)

 ## Results

-Good both LV and GV also with minimize.
+Good both LV and GV.